micheleceo/mini-tournaments/README.md

     -   _Random:_ (like above)
     -   _Semi-final and final:_ In this case there will'be just another round.
-        The winning teams will face each other for the first and second place The losing teams vill face each other for the third and the fourth place
+        The winning teams will face each other for the first and second place The losing teams will face each other for the third and the fourth place
     -   _Winners vs Loosers:_ in this case the winning players will be separated and will play in the same team with the losing players.
 There will be a balnce with the players rating increment obtained in the round 1.